Consistent time reversal and reliable and accurate inference in the presence of memory

 For thermodynamic consistency we must always have ${{L_{ji}>0}\implies {L_{ij}>0}}$ for any ${i,j\ne i\in V}$\cite{seifertStochasticThermodynamicsFluctuation2012}.
 We henceforth express all estimates of $\dS$ in units of $k_{\rm B}$.

-When a coarse-grained version $\hX_t$ of the process is observed, where several microscopic states are lumped into the same observable state, provided a physically consistent time reversal $\theta$ \cite{wangDetailedBalanceReversibility2007a,hartichEmergentMemoryKinetic2021a,hartichCommentInferringBroken2022,Blom_2024}, the definition in Eq.~\eqref{S} with lumped paths $\hGamma_t=(\hX_\tau)_{0\le\tau\le t}$ still holds, whereas Eq.~\eqref{SJ} does \emph{not}.
-The reason is that $\hX_t$ displays memory (due to coarse-graining) which must be taken explicitly into account \cite{martinezInferringBrokenDetailed2019,hartichEmergentMemoryKinetic2021a,David,van2022thermodynamic,Blom_2024,Zhao}.
-If one simply replaces the rate $L_{ji}$ between microscopic states in the Markovian result~\eqref{SJ} with the effective rates between (mesoscopic) lumped states averaged over $\Ps$, i.e.\ implicitly assuming the existence of a (potentially unphysical~\cite{David}) infinite timescale separation between dynamics within and between lumped states, one finds~\cite{Massi} ${\dSM[\hGamma_t]\le\dSM[\Gamma_t]}$.~However, this inequality does \emph{not} imply that a dependence of $\dSM[\hGamma_t]$ on the properties of the lumped state space carries any physical meaning since $\dSM[\hGamma_t]$ is \emph{not} the dissipation rate of the coarse-grained process, ${\dSM[\hGamma_t]\ne \dS[\hGamma_t]}$.~Thermodynamic interpretations in absence of an infinite timescale separation of $\dSM[\hGamma_t]$ (see, e.g.\ \cite{yuInversePowerLaw2021,yuStatespaceRenormalizationGroup2022,yuDissipationLimitedResolutions2024}) may lead to misconceptions, as we explicitly show below.
+When a coarse-grained version $\hX_t$ of the process is observed, where several microscopic states are lumped into the same observable state, provided a physically consistent time reversal $\theta$ \cite{wangDetailedBalanceReversibility2007a,hartichEmergentMemoryKinetic2021a,hartichCommentInferringBroken2022,Blom_2024}, the definition in Eq.~\eqref{S} with lumped paths $\hGamma_t=(\hX_\tau)_{0\le\tau\le t}$ may still hold, whereas Eq.~\eqref{SJ} does \emph{not}.
+The reason is that $\hX_t$ displays memory due to coarse-graining, i.e., correlations between consecutively observed mesostates, which must be taken explicitly into account in the time-reversal \cite{martinezInferringBrokenDetailed2019,hartichEmergentMemoryKinetic2021a,David,van2022thermodynamic,Blom_2024,Zhao}.
+Determining the precise manner in which memory must enter the consistent time reversal remains elusive.
+If one simply replaces the rate $L_{ji}$ between microscopic states in the Markovian result~\eqref{SJ} with the effective rates between (mesoscopic) lumped states averaged over $\Ps$, i.e.\ implicitly assuming the existence of a (potentially unphysical~\cite{David}) infinite timescale separation between dynamics within and between lumped states one finds~\cite{Massi} ${\dSM[\hGamma_t]\le\dSM[\Gamma_t]}$.~However, this inequality does \emph{not} imply that a dependence of $\dSM[\hGamma_t]$ on the properties of the lumped state space carries any physical meaning since $\dSM[\hGamma_t]$ is \emph{not} the dissipation rate of the coarse-grained process, ${\dSM[\hGamma_t]\ne \dS[\hGamma_t]}$.~In absence of an infinite timescale separation thermodynamic interpretations of $\dSM[\hGamma_t]$ (see, e.g.\ \cite{yuInversePowerLaw2021,yuStatespaceRenormalizationGroup2022}) may lead to misconceptions and guaranteed higher-order estimators $\dS^{\rm est}_{k}$ are required, as we explicitly show below.~A time-scale separation on some scale does \emph{not} imply a separation on coarser scales.~Under time-scale separation on \emph{all} scales, $\dSM$ does \emph{not} display any scale dependence, see Appendix~D.